 I hate biography.
 Art transcends life by recording dreams into culture.
 Shoddy dreams, not for very long; magnificent and terrible dreams, lovingly and almost forever compared to our brief lifespans.
 Art takes life’s little irrelevancies and transforms them into a holism greater than the sum of its parts.

 Biography reverses this process.
-It reduces cultural dreams to a long, obsessive narration of nit-picking primate politics; pecking-order torture; the growth, displacement and destruction of meat puppets and the mindless slosh of their body fluids.
+It reduces cultural dreams to an obsessive narration of nit-picking primate politics, pecking-order torture, the growth, displacement and destruction of meat puppets and the mindless slosh of their body fluids.
 Disgusting.

 This breakup of old beliefs has induced in us a chill of uncertainty.
 We hesitate to believe in much of anything any longer.
 It is less and less easy to make decisions—not enough data points and not enough time to collect them.
-We could rewire the world so there would be plenty of time, time enough for those who shared peace to leisurely collect their thoughts and come up with better policies on every scale of thought and accomplishment.
+We could rewire the world so there would be plenty of time, enough of it for those who shared peace to collect their thoughts leisurely and come up with better policies on every scale of thought and accomplishment.

 As our point of view broadens, personal idiosyncrasies dwindle to irrelevance.
 Mere individuals merge into the crowd and social behavior becomes easier to track.
 Near-identical patterns, stresses and energy flows emerge on different scales of space-time—as illustrated by chaos theory.

-Recent photos taken from outer space suggest a shift of perspective that reveals life-as-we-know-it as mere luminescent pond scum writhing across a smallish porcelain marble thinly glazed with a blue varnish of gas and water, orbiting serenely around a quite ordinary star.
+Recent photos taken from outer space suggest a perspective shift that would reveal life-as-we-know-it as mere luminescent pond scum writhing across a smallish porcelain marble thinly glazed with a blue varnish of gas and water, orbiting serenely around a quite ordinary star.
 This perspective shift might allow us to isolate significant aspects of history, provided we pay due reverence to a universe aglow with sacred intent.

 Remarkable things come to light at this scale of vision.
 Decisive incidents resonate with equivalents from the past, influence current events and distort future probabilities.
 Accidents of individuality, chronology and locality (that teachers love to make their students cram) lose their illusory significance except as place markers and shortcut jargon.